 The United States has approved a Comprehensive National Cyber Initiative, a National Strategy for Cyber Security, and a National Strategy for Trusted Identities in Cyberspace.
-Work on other national strategies addressing specific aspects of cyber security is ongoing, including through a new White House-led Interagency Working Group to Counter Online Radicalization to Violence, established in 2012.
-An International Cyber Security Strategy was released in May 2011, and the United States has been engaging international partners in both bilateral and multilateral fora on the issues involved in addressing illegal activity on the Internet while protecting civil rights and freedom of expression.
-The Center for Strategic Counterterrorism Communication (CSCC), established in 2010, continues to counter terrorist propaganda on the Internet through counter-messaging in Arabic, Urdu, Somali, and Punjabi.
+Work on other national strategies addressing specific aspects of cyber security, including the use of the Internet for terrorist purposes or CVE online, is ongoing, including through the 2016 "Department of State and USAID Joint Strategy on Countering Violent Extremism".
+The 2011 "Strategic Implementation Plan for Empowering Local Partners to Prevent Violent Extremism in the United States" (updated in 2016) established a White House-led Interagency Working Group to Counter Online Radicalization to Violence in 2012 that has been largely superseded by other interagency efforts to counter ISIS and other terrorists.
+An International Strategy for Cyberspace was released in May 2011, and the United States has been engaging international partners in both bilateral and multilateral fora on the issues involved in addressing illegal activity on the Internet while protecting human rights such as freedom of expression, as well as the free flow of information, and a free and open Internet.